Skip to content

 • An Active toggle to enable or disable the template.

-• A Group selector (Candidate or Client) for non-system templates.
+• A Group selector (for non-system templates).

 • A Language selector when your organization supports multiple languages.